Judging by comments, the top concern of aspiring voice actors is how to get an audition. But there is a better question to focus on.

 Where do I get a demo?

-Important questions, but before we answer them, I have a couple that I think are more important for you to focus on:
+Important questions, but before we answer them, I have a better one:

 What have I done today to get better at voice acting?

-What have I done this week to get better at voice acting?
+What have I done this week to better my skills?

-Can you answer these with a tangible list of positive actions?
-Or are you idling?
+Can you answer these questions with a tangible list of positive actions?

-What is the pattern of your daily efforts towards your goal of becoming a voice actor?
+What are your daily efforts towards your goal of becoming a voice actor?

-That’s where I would want your main focus, not just as a beginner but as your career establishes.
-You should never stop considering this question before all others.
+Whether you’re doing this for fun or professional aspirations, you should never stop considering this question before all others.
+That’s where I would want your main focus, not just as an amateur or beginner but as your career establishes.

-No matter how far along you are, a steady growth of your skills and artistic capacity always serves to draw opportunity your way.
+No matter how far along you are, a steady growth of your skills and artistic capacity always serves as the strongest and quickest way to draw opportunity.

 “What am I doing to get better?”

-The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign off that it’s okay to proceed.
-Anyone can choose to work at getting better, even on your own.
+The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign-off to proceed.
+Anyone can choose to work at getting better, even on their own.

 Even if you’re stuck at home or isolated, there are things you can do everyday.
 (See my “Stuck at Home?
 Do This:” page.)
 And if you are further along as an actor, there are also always things to work on.
 (See my “I’m Ready to Voice Act.
 What Do I Do Now,” page).

 You don’t have to be great (yet).
-You do need to be dedicated to your growth.
+You do need to be dedicated to the growth of your creative firepower.

 Don’t get hung up on comparing yourself to others.
-What’s important is that you are steadily working at improving your abilities and confidence.
+Focus on what you have control over.
+What’s important is that you are steadily working at improving your abilities, your powers and your confidence.
 Daily.
+These are the things an actor is hired for- to make something irresistibly well.

-This is what creative professionals do.
-They dedicate themselves to perpetually getting better.
+The best actors dedicate themselves to perpetual improvement and renewal.
 This is how they get traction and how they continue to thrive.
-They are dedicated to their creative growth.
-That is the power that draws opportunity, attention and ultimately, work.
+This creative growth is the radiant power that draws attention, opportunity, and ultimately, employment.
+It’s the flower that blooms with an irresistible design and scent that brings the bees.

 The key to the progress you seek is to prioritize your efforts at getting better.